 A credit-builder loan is just one way to begin your journey toward better credit.
 There are other alternatives to consider, including:

 - Secured credit cards: You’ll get access to a credit card with a limit that’s based on the required security deposit you make upfront.
 You can use a secured credit card like any other credit card, and you’ll need to pay at least the minimum payment each month to keep the account in good standing.
 Your card also reports your payment activity to the credit bureaus each month.
 Ideally, you want to keep the balance at or below 30 percent of the credit limit to help boost your score.

 - Personal loans: Some lenders offer unsecured loans to those with poor or limited credit histories.
 However, these loans may not be worthwhile as they’ll likely come with a steep interest rate since they pose an elevated risk to the lender.
 If you can get a secured loan backed by collateral, you could qualify for more favorable terms.

 - Self-reporting: Ask your landlord and service providers to report payment activity to the credit bureaus.
 They’re not obligated to do so, but could grant your request for free or in exchange for a nominal monthly fee.

-You can also ask a relative or friend with exceptional credit history to add you to their credit card account as an authorized user.
+- Become an authorized user: You can ask a relative or friend with exceptional credit history to add you to their credit card account as an authorized user.
 If they agree, you won’t have to undergo a credit check, and all the positive payment history from the account will also reflect on your credit report.
 You can request to be removed from the account as an authorized user at any time.